 We continue exploring Antofalla area including Antofalla Salt Flat for sunrise.
 Set in on the edge of the salt pan, this small village has little connection to civilization.
 It is one of the most isolated spots in Argentina.
 The afternoon we drive through the beautiful mountains of Quebrada de Calalaste.
 We drive further down the other side of the range into the settlement called Antofagasta de la Sierra.
 Finally back from Mars!
 Landscape is changed here: you can find little streams and plants around this area.

 Overnight in local hosteria.

 Bright blue lagoons and several volcanoes around Antofagasta de la Sierra will be a perfect subject for sunrise!
 After sunrise we drive to El Peñon and settle down in local hosteria for next 3 nights.
 At sunset we visit El Peñon Clay fields.
-El Peñon has altitude of 11,000 feet.
+El Peñon has altitude of 11,000 feet (2100 m).
 It is an adobe village which is inhabited by only 180 people.
 Overnight at Hostería el Peñon

 We will photograph at the edge of Laguna de Carachi Pampa.
 Many pink flamingoes walking along the shores feeding in the lake waters.
 The bright red water gets water from rich soil minerals.
 Bright green algae surrounds the lake giving the landscape some insane intense colors.
 You’ll see a black lava that surrounds volcanoes on the background.